Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 And when it comes to maneuvering a sofa into the ideal space in your home Lord encourages you to find out whether or not the feet are removable — “those few inches can make all the difference in the world,” she says.

 You’ll also want to check how your sofa will be delivered to ensure it’ll fit through all of the doors and hallways in your home.
-Many brands will now ship sofas in boxes (with simple assembly required), but others will ship single piece sofas pre-assembled, so ensure you know the delivery details before you hit purchase.
+Many brands will now ship sofas in boxes (which is perfect for small spaces), but others will ship single-piece sofas pre-assembled, so ensure you know the delivery details before you hit purchase.

 Sofa Measurement FAQs: